eslint/eslint/docs/src/extend/ways-to-extend.md

 Custom parsers **cannot** be included in a plugin, unlike the other extension types.

 To learn more about creating a custom parser, refer to [Custom Parsers](custom-parsers).

-## Custom Formatters

-Custom formatters take ESLint linting results and output the results in a format that you define.
-Custom formatters let you display linting results in a format that best fits your needs, whether that's in a specific file format, a certain display style, or a format optimized for a particular tool.
-You only need to create a custom formatter if the [built-in formatters](../use/formatters/) don't serve your use case.

-For example, the custom formatter [eslint-formatter-gitlab](https://www.npmjs.com/package/eslint-formatter-gitlab) can be used to display ESLint results in GitLab code quality reports.

-To learn more about creating a custom formatter, refer to [Custom Formatters](custom-formatters).